SidG13/SidG13.github.io/research.md

 image: assets/images/research.png
 ---

-In the absolute broadest terms, my interests lie in understanding the molecular mechanisms underlying the production of phenotypic variation in complex traits.
-During my Ph.D. with [Todd Castoe](https://www.castoelaboratory.org/), I began exploring the production of phenotypic differences in snake venom systems, which are notable for the incredible variation in venom composition, even between individuals of the same species.
-Delving into this question required the combined use of several different genomic techniques, such as RNA-seq, ATAC-seq, single-cell methods, whole genome data and others.
+In the broadest terms, my interests lie in understanding the molecular mechanisms underlying the production of phenotypic variation in complex traits.
+During my Ph.D. with [Todd Castoe](https://www.castoelaboratory.org/), my focus was on investigating the production of phenotypic differences in snake venom systems.
+Snake venoms are notable for the incredible variation in venom composition, even between individuals of the same species.
+Delving into this topic required the combined use of several different genomic techniques, such as RNA-seq, ATAC-seq, single-cell methods, whole genome sequencing data and others.
 Below, I go into more detail on specific research themes and work I've been involved with.

 <br>

 ## Linking gene regulatory network divergence to phenotypes

 ![left-aligned-image]({{ site.url }}{{ site.baseurl }}/assets/images/research1.png){: .align-left}
-A unifying theme across biology is understanding how genotypic modifications reflect in changes to a phenotype.
-I contributed to a study that identified many of the genomic sequences that control the production of rattlesnake venom [(Perry et al. 2022)](https://www.genome.org/cgi/doi/10.1101/gr.276251.121).
-This led to other work which examined the genomic structure of an unassembled, but major venom component [(Gopalan et al., 2022)](https://doi.org/10.1016/j.toxicon.2022.06.014) and regulatory network variation across a phylogenetic sampling [(Gopalan et al. 2024)](https://doi.org/10.1093/gbe/evae110).
+A unifying theme across biology is understanding how changes in genotype cause changes in phenotype.
+My doctoral work was primarily centered on this topic.
+My first contribution was to a study that identified many of the genomic sequences that control the production of rattlesnake venom [(Perry et al. 2022)](https://www.genome.org/cgi/doi/10.1101/gr.276251.121).
+This directly led to other work examining the genomic structure of an unassembled, but major venom component [(Gopalan et al., 2022)](https://doi.org/10.1016/j.toxicon.2022.06.014) and regulatory network variation across a phylogenetic sampling [(Gopalan et al. 2024)](https://doi.org/10.1093/gbe/evae110).
 Continuing work in this theme will involve collection of large amounts of data to identify, with high precision, specific molecular changes that modify venom phenotypes.

 <br>